Skip to content

 image

-To limit the CPU and memory usage of DataKit, you can restrict DataKit's resource consumption through Rancher.
+To limit the CPU and memory usage of DataKit, you can restrict DataKit's resource usage through Rancher.

 image